 The Community Integrated Therapy Service provides interventions for those pupils where support is identified within their statement or EHCP.
 Pupils can also be referred for assessment where a need arises.

 The school is able to access support from the school nursing service.
 There are good links to social care through the input of an attached Social Work colleague.

-Both of our schools are committed to offering a wide range of activities and visits to stimulate and enrich learning.
+Both schools are committed to offering a wide range of activities and visits to stimulate and enrich learning.
 Our vision and ethos centres on the promotion of independence and participation in the wider community; we aim to prepare all pupils to be ready for life beyond school.
-All classes have regular opportunities to participate in learning outside school.
-Parents and Carers are asked to contribute towards the costs which are highly subsidised by the school.
+All classes have regular opportunities to participate in learning outside school. parents / carers are asked to contribute towards the costs which are highly subsidised by the school.
 The schools are imaginative in identifying low cost activities.
 Teachers plan visits and activities that are challenging and appropriate for the pupils in their class.
-Parents are informed about forthcoming trips and activities and are encouraged to discuss any concerns they may have about their child’s participation.
+Parents / carers are informed about forthcoming trips and activities and are encouraged to discuss any concerns they may have about their child’s participation.
 Residential visits are planned for Upper KS2 class groups and in KS3 and KS4.